Soar higher with Lightsail developer tools

 You can currently create up to 20 Lightsail instances, 5 static IPs, and 3 DNS domain zones in a Lightsail account.

 We're here for you.
 Quick Assist in Lightsail offers immediate helpful tips about your actions in the console.
 From the Lightsail console, you can also access a library of getting started guides, overviews, and how-to topics.
 And if you want to use the API or CLI, Lightsail has a full API reference for all supported programming languages.
+You can also use Lightsail support resources:

-As an AWS customer, you get free 24x7 access to customer service, AWS documentation, whitepapers, and support forums.
-Find the Lightsail support forum here.
 Additionally, AWS Support offers an array of paid plans to cover your individual needs.

 Billing and account management